 Retail customer engagement is not just about giving customers a satisfactory experience during their sales journey.
 It is also about personalizing interactions and encouraging customers to partake in the experiences created by the retailers.
 Because driving relevant contextual customer experience improves sales and profitability.

-Excellent retail consumer engagement isn’t difficult, but it does require training and planning.
+Excellent retail consumer engagement isn’t difficult, but it does require training and planning, which is much easier to achieve with a retail learning management system.
 Hence, having focused on a well planned retail engagement strategy is the key to long-term retail success.

 What is retail customer engagement?